Skip to content

 Quick answer

 In Tennessee, security is regulated by Tennessee PPS.
-A company must hold a Contract Security Company license, and guards hold a a Security Guard/Officer Registration Card (issued as unarmed or armed).
+A company must hold a Contract Security Company license, and guards hold a Security Guard/Officer Registration Card (issued as unarmed or armed).
 Verify a license through Tennessee — License Verification (verify.tn.gov).

-What makes Tennessee distinct
+What makes Tennessee different

 Tennessee enforces an unarmed-first pathway (a 4-hour unarmed course before armed status), and “Dallas' Law” (2025) added active-shooter and venue-specific training requirements.